Lisp-Stat/documentation/content/en/docs/Manuals/data-frame.md

 ```lisp
 (data :antigua :system :rdata :directory :daag :type :csv)
 ```

+Here `system` refers to the lisp system name.
+Every system that ASDF/Quickload loads has a name.
+This is because most third party system will include a `DATA` directory to use for their own testing or tutorials and you can use this command to load an explore these third party data sets.

 If the file type is not `lisp` (say it's TSV or CSV), you need to specify the `type` parameter.